domspind/yawab/README.md

 # yawab - Yet another WhatsApp book
-This project let's you create a book from your WhatsApp chat backup using Python and LaTeX.
+This project lets you create a book from your WhatsApp chat backup using Python and LaTeX.

 ## Incentive